sparker888/wri-case-study/src/app/page.md

 ---
-title: WRI Website Case Study
+title: WRI Website Case Study Summary
 ---

-This page leads to an Executive Summary below.
-To jump to a specific section, use the navigation to the left or select a group card below. {% .lead %}
+Scroll for the summary.
+Here are a few Quick Links: {% .lead %}

 {% quick-links %}

-{% quick-link title="Jamstack Delivers!" icon="lightbulb" href="/docs/best-stack" description="What is Jamstack and what benefits do React websites deliver to WRI 2024?" /%}
+{% quick-link title="Jamstack Delivers!" icon="lightbulb" href="/docs/best-stack" description="What is Jamstack?
+How did a Light & Fast website deliver these results for WRI 2024?" /%}

-{% quick-link title="WRI 2024 Design & Build" icon="presets" href="/docs/nextjs-react" description="Learn how the architecture and content structure is organized in Next.js." /%}
+{% quick-link title="WRI 2024 Project Overview" icon="presets" href="/docs/nextjs-react" description="Learn how we analyzed historic user behavior and developed a better online experience!" /%}

-{% quick-link title="Cvent & Storyblok" icon="plugins" href="/docs/cvent-integration" description="Learn the power of the integrations with third-party plugins and analytics." /%}
+{% quick-link title="Cvent & Storyblok" icon="plugins" href="/docs/cvent-integration" description="Witness the power of key integrations for event marketing using Cvent, a powerful CMS named Storyblok and other third-party plugins." /%}

 {% quick-link title="Project Summary" icon="installation" href="/docs/goals-project-scope" description="A wrap-up of the project from goals to design to the final build and launch." /%}

 {% /quick-links %}

-Feel free to navigate through the sections that interest you, but for a quick summary of the project, see the details below.

 ---

-#  <a id="jamstack-performance"></a>This Jamstack event site performs!
+# This Jamstack event site performs!

 ![WRI Website Case Study.](/images/gravital-slide-wri.png)